pilz97/cordova-plugin-code-push/CONTRIBUTING.md

 The desired unit tests are then run.

-If you would like to skip building, add a `-fast` to the end of the command you'd like to run.
+If you would like to skip compiling, add a `-fast` to the end of the command you'd like to run.
 For example, `gulp test-ios` becomes `gulp test-ios-fast`.
+To just run the tests again (and not setup the test folders again), run `gulp test-run-android`.

 There is a both a full unit test suite and a "core" set of unit tests that you may run.
 If you would like to run only the core tests, add a `--core` flag to the command.